apache/nuttx/configs/sama5d3x-ek/README.txt

        on the serial console.
 However, the debug output will be asynchronous with the trace output and, hence, difficult to interpret.

+    13. AT24 Serial EEPROM.
+A AT24C512 Serial EEPPROM was used for tested I2C.
+There are other I2C/TWI devices on-board, but the serial EEPROM is the simplest test.

+        There is, however, no AT24 EEPROM on board the SAMA5D3x-EK:  The serial EEPROM was mounted on an external adaptor board and connected to the SAMA5D3x-EK thusly:

+        - VCC -- VCC
+        - GND -- GND
+        - TWCK0(PA31) -- SCL
+        - TWD0(PA30)  -- SDA

+        By default, PA30 and PA31 are SWJ-DP pins, it can be used as a pin for TWI peripheral in the end application.

+        The following configuration settings were used:

+       System Type -> SAMA5 Peripheral Support
+         CONFIG_SAMA5_TWI0=y                   : Enable TWI0

+       System Type -> TWI device driver options SAMA5_TWI0_FREQUENCY=100000           : Select a TWI frequency

+       Device Drivers -> I2C Driver Support
+         CONFIG_I2C=y                          : Enable I2C support
+         CONFIG_I2C_TRANSFER=y                 : Driver supports the transfer() method CONFIG_I2C_WRITEREAD=y                : Driver supports the writeread() method

+       Device Drivers -> Memory Technology Device (MTD) Support CONFIG_MTD=y                          : Enable MTD support
+         CONFIG_MTD_AT24XX=y                   : Enable the AT24 driver
+         CONFIG_AT24XX_SIZE=512                : Specifies the AT 24C512 part
+         CONFIG_AT24XX_ADDR=0x53               : AT24 I2C address

+       Application Configuration -> NSH Library
+         CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       File systems
+         CONFIG_NXFFS=y                        : Enables the NXFFS file system CONFIG_NXFFS_PREALLOCATED=y           : Required
+                                               : Other defaults are probably OK

+       Board Selection
+         CONFIG_SAMA5_AT24_AUTOMOUNT=y         : Mounts AT24 for NSH
+         CONFIG_SAMA5_AT24_NXFFS=y             : Mount the AT24 using NXFFS

+       You can then format the AT25 FLASH for a FAT file system and mount the file system at /mnt/at24 using these NSH commands:

+         nsh> mkfatfs /dev/mtdblock0
+         nsh> mount -t vfat /dev/mtdblock0 /mnt/at24

+       Then you an use the FLASH as a normal FAT file system:

+         nsh> echo "This is a test" >/mnt/at24/atest.txt nsh> ls -l /mnt/at24
+         /mnt/at24:
+          -rw-rw-rw-      16 atest.txt
+         nsh> cat /mnt/at24/atest.txt
+         This is a test

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.